Table of contents

 - Talk to your doctor about alternative treatment options.

 If you have trouble concentrating, focusing on tasks, getting organized, or you are restless, these may be symptoms of ADHD.
 However, medication isn’t always the answer.
-Talk with your doctor about holistic treatment options before defaulting to prescription drugs, especially if you’ve previously had a substance use disorder.
+Speak with your doctor about holistic treatment options.
+This is especially important if you’ve had a substance use disorder in the past.
 You may be surprised to find that you can learn to cope and function well without Adderall.

 - Educate yourself on the risks, benefits, and side effects of using Adderall.

-If, after talking with your doctor, you decide to start taking Adderall for ADHD, you will want to make sure you thoroughly understand the risks, benefits, and side effects of using it.
-Doing so can help you make informed and smart decisions about how you will use it.
+If you decide to start taking Adderall for ADHD, you will want to make sure you understand the risks, benefits, and side effects of using it.
+Then, you can make smart decisions about using it.

 - Take your Adderall prescription exactly as prescribed by your doctor.

-As mentioned previously in this article, Adderall is rarely deadly when it is taken as prescribed.
-That is, of course, if you don’t have any pre-existing medical conditions that could put you at risk.
+If you don’t have any pre-existing conditions that increase your risk, Adderall is very unlikely to be deadly.
 Taking your Adderall prescription in the right dosage and at the right frequency will greatly reduce your risk for adverse side effects or death.

 - Don’t give your Adderall to anyone else.